python-trio/trio/docs/source/reference-io.rst

 Differences from the standard library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* All arguments to :class:`~trio.subprocess.run` and the constructor of
+* All arguments to the constructor of
   :class:`~trio.subprocess.Process`, except the command to run, must be
   passed using keywords.

 * :func:`~subprocess.call`, :func:`~subprocess.check_call`, and
-  :func:`~subprocess.check_output` are not provided; use
+  :func:`~subprocess.check_output` are not provided.
-  :func:`~trio.subprocess.run` instead.

 * :meth:`~subprocess.Popen.communicate` is not provided as a method on
-  :class:`~trio.subprocess.Process` objects; use
+  :class:`~trio.subprocess.Process` objects; use a higher-level
-  :func:`~trio.subprocess.run` instead, or write the loop yourself if
+  function instead, or write the loop yourself if
-  you have unusual needs (the implementation of
+  you have unusual needs. :meth:`~subprocess.Popen.communicate` has
-  :func:`~trio.subprocess.run` is fairly straightforward given trio's
-  concurrency primitives). :meth:`~subprocess.Popen.communicate` has
   quite unusual cancellation behavior in the standard library (on some
   platforms it spawns a background thread which continues to read from
   the child process even after the timeout has expired) and we wanted